-Now, leaders need to reimagine what sustainability and competitive advantage will look like, today and in the future.
+With these recent headwinds, leaders need to reimagine what sustainability and competitive advantage will look like, today and in the future.
 Here are some business continuity management considerations that will help you make decisions about the future of work at your organization.

 Conduct a vendor resiliency analysis.

 It’s important for risk managers to look upstream in their supply chain to identify potential business interruption risks so that a vendor’s problems don’t become your problems, which can threaten your operations.
 A vendor resiliency analysis is the examination of a critical vendor to ensure that, in the event of a crisis, the vendor can continue to support your organization with its products and services.
 Business continuity leaders recommend doing this analysis with all of your vendors, and even asking them to do so with their vendors—as far upstream as you can go, to find out how resilient your supply chain is.

 Analyze vendors in the same manner in which you would develop your own business continuity management program.
 Ask your suppliers what they’ve done to protect themselves in the four areas of business continuity management: emergency response, crisis management, business unit continuity and IT recovery.
 Then, ask what they will do to support your company in the event of a crisis, through an increase or decrease in materials, service or information.